buggyrace/buggy-race-about/docs/running/user-management.md

 You can choose which columns are displayed by clicking the white buttons at the top of the table: they toggle the display of the respective column.
 The show/hide choices are stored in your browser, so will be used whenever you revisit this page.
+For example, once the project is running you probably don't need to see the date each user was created, or their first login timestamp.
+The user table can be a bit crowded, so you can also choose to truncate all timestamps by only showing dates without HH:MM times.

 {: .note}
 In general, only administrators who know the authorisation code can change other users' data.
-Depending on config settings (in the "Users" group), Teaching Assistants may be able to add staff comments and reset students' passwords.
+Depending on config settings (in the ["Users" group](../customising/users)), Teaching Assistants may be able to add staff comments and reset students' passwords.

-### Active vs. inactive users
+## Active vs. inactive users

 If you mark a user as _inactive_, they are effectively suspended: they won't be able to log in, their existing login session will be terminated, and they won't be included in any downloads.

+{: .rhul }
+Our definitive list of enrolled students came from the Moodle (we exported that list, as a CSV, to
+[register the students](../registering-users/spreadsheet) on the race server).
+Inevitably one or two of those students might no longer be on the course, but that doesn't always become apparent until term has started.
+Marking those as _inactive_ on the race server kept everything in synch with the Moodle list — no missing students — but kept them out of the way from our day-to-day running of the project: Inactive students are not included in totals when [tracking progress](../teaching/progress) or [running races](../races).

-### Types of user
+## Types of user

+### Students

 A user can be an _enrolled student_.
 This is used to distinguish students who are actively engaged in the project from other users (such as staff —